paritytech/stale-pr-finder/README.md

   - **default**: false
 - `fileOutput`: String.
 File to which the output from `data` should be written.
   - Useful in the cases where the output is too big and GitHub Actions can not handle it as a variable.
+  - Make sure that the directory exists, else it will fail

 #### Accessing other repositories